Andrew192100099/Titanic-Analysis/README.md

 *Behind every row in the dataset is a life story.*

 **<ins>Every 1</ins>** in the Survived column *means someone’s life was spared.*

 **<ins>Every 0</ins>** *means history claimed another victim.*
 ________________

-## **Our analysis brings data to life — transforming numbers into the human story of survival, tragedy, and chance.**
+## **This analysis brings data to life — transforming numbers into the human story of survival, tragedy, and chance.**

 ***🔍 Step into the data.
 Discover the untold patterns.***